Charity jobs

 Enhanced/staff Nurse

-BROTHERS OF CHARITY SERVICES IRELAND – WEST REGION LOCUM RELIEF STAFF NURSE ADULT WEST SERVICES JOB REF: 79250 Location: Staff allocation could be either within Centre-based residential/day centres, or in the Community as Service needs require.
-The vision of the service is to support people with intellectual disabilities to achieve a full and valued life in their community.
-Our focus is to form a relationship / partnership with each individual and their family to support people to be valued citizens in their local community and to have ordinary life experiences.
-We wish to create opportunities for people supported by the service to have valued social roles in their communities and to have the chance to form real friendships.
-Candidates will be required to be completely flexible in this position and will be required to work a variety of hours including day and night duty and programme hours as required The Role: To provide clinical nursing skills in supporting people with an intellectual disability in achieving optimum level of independence.
-To exhibit and maintain the highest quality of nursing practice and apply his/ her skills to ensure the physical, social, emotional needs of the persons supported in his/ her care are addressed at all times.
-Be responsible for the provision of nursing care and also be an informed resource for educating the other members of the staff team and other key people in the lives of the people we support.
-Reporting/Responsible To: Team Leader/ Service Co-ordinator / Area Manager Works With: The people supported by the services and their families and carers Team Leader and other managers Multidisciplinary staff Qualifications: A current Live Register Certificate with the NMBI (An Bord Altranais), RNID qualification is highly desirable.
-Candidates must have a current, clean, manual driving licence as this is an essential part of the post.
-Experience: Candidates must have a level of experience sufficient to carry out the duties and responsibilities of the post together with an appreciation of the needs of persons with an intellectual disability.
-Skills: Candidates must demonstrate: • Good judgement, discretion and confidentiality • The ability to communicate effectively in both written and verbal forms, to communicate appropriately with the people we support and sensitively with family members. • Creative problem solving skills • The ability to work independently and seek support from interdisciplinary colleagues as appropriate. • Patience, flexibility, creativity and eagerness to become involved in a range of activities. • Ability to educate other staff and family members in positive health promotion needs • The successful candidate will be required to co-operate in a team environment with a person-centred philosophy, participate in person-centred planning, reviews, team meetings, attend and participate in training courses, and be an active member of the team.
-Working Hours: Up to 39 hours per week based on a 7 day/night duty roster.
-The successful candidate will be required to be completely flexible and will be required to work days, evenings, weekends, public holidays, night duty and programme hours to meet service needs.
-The successful candidate will act up for the Team Leader in their absence and also may be the senior person on duty for management cover and support to work colleagues at evenings and weekends throughout the assigned Service.
+BROTHERS OF CHARITY SERVICES IRELAND – WEST REGION POST OF: PERMANENT PART-TIME STAFF NURSE/*ENHANCED NURSE ORCHARD SERVICES, GORT, CO.
+GALWAY JOB REF: 82746 The Role: To provide clinical nursing skills in supporting people with intellectual disabilities in achieving an optimum level of independence.
+To exhibit and maintain best nursing practice and apply skills to ensure the physical, social, and emotional needs of the people supported by the services in their care are addressed at all times.
+Be responsible for the provision of nursing care and also be an informed resource in order to develop the skills and abilities of the wider team.
+To lead the shift and to work in a constructive, flexible, and positive manner with all colleagues.
+To actively participate in, and contribute to, ensuring compliance with HIQA or new Directions standards.
+Reporting/Responsible To: Team Leader / Team Manager/ Service Co-ordinator / Area Manager.
+Working With: People supported by the services and their families/Team Leader/Team manager/Multidisciplinary staff / Service Management.
+Qualifications/Experience: A current Live Register Certificate from the NMBI (An Bord Altranais), RNID,RPN or RGN qualification is essential.
+Candidates must have relevant experience and an appreciation of the responsibilities of the post and issues affecting the everyday lives of individuals with an Intellectual Disability.
+Experience of working with people with High Medical Needs, Complex Mental Health, Autism, Dementia and Challenging behaviour is an advantage.
+A full clean manual Driving Licence, which qualifies you to drive manual transmission vehicles on Irish Roads and use of your own car is an essential requirement.
+It is essential for the appointee to drive the transport that is assigned to the Service.
+Skills: The Staff Nurse/Enhanced Nurse must demonstrate: • Good judgement, discretion and confidentiality. • The ability to communicate effectively in both written and verbal forms, and to communicate sensitively with family members and work with them for the best outcomes. • Creative problem solving skills. • The ability to work independently and seek support from multi-disciplinary colleagues as appropriate. • Patience, flexibility, creativity and eagerness to become involved in a range of activities. • Ability to educate other staff and family members in positive health promotion needs. • The successful candidate will be required to co-operate in a team environment with a person-centred philosophy, participate in person-centred planning, individual reviews, team meetings, attend and participate in training courses, and actively contribute to team based performance management.
+Working Hours: 37.5 hours per fortnight based on a 14 day duty roster.
+While the hours are predominately Monday – Friday, 09:30-16:30, the successful candidate may be required to work weekends, public holidays and night duty if necessary to meet service needs.
 The Brothers of Charity model of service is based on Personal Outcome Measures requiring employees to be flexible in their working hours to provide a quality service delivery for each individual.
-Annual Leave: 24 days per annum i.e. 9.23 hours per 100 hours worked.
-Appropriate service related leave will be granted after 5 and 10 years service respectively.
-Remuneration: Department of Health Staff Nurse salary scale (01/03/2025) - €36,919 x 11 increments - €53,340 pro rata per annum (on a pro-rata basis).
-Long Service Increment €54,928 per annum (on a pro-rata basis) is granted after 3 years on the maximum of the scale.
-Department of Health Enhanced Nurse scale (01/03/2025) - €43,872 x 7 increments - €55,093 per annum (on a pro-rata basis).
-Long Service Increment €56,706 per annum (on a pro-rata basis) is granted after 3 years on the maximum of the scale.
-As per HSE HR Circular 022/2019 – Nursing and Midwifery - the Enhanced Nurse / Midwife Practice Contract https://www.hse.ie/eng/staff/resources/hr-circulars/hr-circular-022-2019-re-enhanced-nurse-midwife-contract.pdf; once a staff nurse reaches point 4 on the Staff Nurse salary scale, they become eligible to apply for the role of Enhanced Nurse.
+Annual Leave: 24 days per annum.
+Appropriate service-related leave will be granted after 5 and 10 years service respectively.
+Remuneration: Department of Health salary scales as at 01/03/2025 apply: Staff Nurse - € 36,919 x 11 increments - € 53,340 pro rata per annum.
+Long Service Increment € 54,928 per annum is granted after 3 years on the maximum of the scale. *Enhanced Nurse – € 43,872 x 7 increments - € 55,093 per annum (pro-rata for part-time).
+Long Service Increment € 56,706 per annum (pro-rata for part-time) is granted after 3 years on the maximum of the scale. *As per HSE HR Circular 022/2019 – Nursing and Midwifery - the Enhanced Nurse / Midwife Practice Contract https://www.hse.ie/eng/staff/resources/hr-circulars/hr-circular-022-2019-re-enhanced-nurse-midwife-contract.pdf; once a staff nurse reaches point 4 on the Staff Nurse salary scale, they become eligible to apply for the role of Enhanced Nurse.
 Any Staff Nurse who wishes to avail of the Enhanced Nurse role will have to submit an application and also meet the qualifying criteria.
-The successful candidate will be granted incremental credit subject to satisfactory verification of previous relevant nursing service.
-Tenure: It is proposed to set up a locum panel of Staff Nurses who will be called if and when required to cover for staff on various leave within the Services.
+The successful candidate will be granted incremental credit subject to satisfactory verification of previous relevant nursing service and where applicable will be placed on the enhanced staff nurse scale.
+Tenure: This post is permanent part-time and pensionable.
 Probation: A probationary period of nine months from the date of appointment applies to the post.
 The employment may be terminated at any time during the probationary period should the employer find that the appointee is unsuitable to continue employment.
 The probation period may be extended at the Employer’s discretion.
+Full Job Description attached Closing date for receipt of completed application forms/CV’s on-line is 5pm, 31stJuly 2025 Interviews for this post will be held on 14th August 2025 The Brothers of Charity Services Ireland – West Region is an equal opportunities employer.

 Support Worker